Creeping Tan

 And there is kind of an explanation for that:

-With modern testing, each A locus allele represents a haplotype with a hair cycle promotor (HCP) and a ventral promotor (VP).
+With modern testing, each A locus allele represents a haplotype with a hair cycle promoter (HCP) and a ventral promoter (VP).
 For example, the wild type agouti pattern represents a VP2-HCP2 haplotype.

-The agouti VP2 promotor is responsible for wild type tan markings on the eyebrows, cheeks, throat, chest, lower legs, and undersides.
+The agouti VP2 promoter is responsible for wild type tan markings on the eyebrows, cheeks, throat, chest, lower legs, and undersides.

-The agouti HCP2 promotor causes hair banding in the rest of the coat by alternating between black eumelanin and red phaeomelanin pigment during hair growth.
+The agouti HCP2 promoter causes hair banding in the rest of the coat by alternating between black eumelanin and red phaeomelanin pigment during hair growth.

 All other patterns are derived mutant versions of the wild type: